 Casey advises local governments on a wide variety of transactional and advisory matters.
 Her practice focuses on public and land use law issues, including matters related to planning, CEQA, the Brown Act, and compliance with conflicts of interest rules and the Public Records Act.
-She also assists clients in drafting and amending local laws relating to zoning, public safety, homelessness, marijuana regulation, and renewable energy.
+She regularly assists clients in drafting and amending local laws relating to zoning, public safety, homelessness, and renewable energy.

 Work for Clients

-Prior to joining Richards, Watson & Gershon in November 2016, Casey served as a law clerk to the Honorable Valerie P. Cooke in the United States District Court for the District of Nevada, where she Casey researched and assisted in drafting report and recommendation motions on issues concerning § 1983 lawsuits, Social Security appeals, and discovery issues.
-Casey also gained broad experience in environmental and public law matters during law school through externships with the Environment and Natural Resources Division of the United States Department of Justice, Earthjustice, and the Public Rights Division of the California Attorney General’s Office.
+Prior to joining Richards, Watson & Gershon in 2016, Casey served as a law clerk to the Honorable Valerie P. Cooke in the United States District Court for the District of Nevada.
+Casey also gained broad experience in environmental and public law matters during law school through externships with the Environment and Natural Resources Division of the United States Department of Justice, Earthjustice, and the California Attorney General’s Office.
+Prior to her career in law, Casey worked for the City of San Francisco and led trail crews with the Student Conservation Association.

 Honors & Awards